pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 You have a _persons_ collection, where a particular client application shouldn't be allowed to see sensitive information.
 Consequently, you will provide a read-only view of a filtered subset of peoples' data only.
 In a real-world situation, you would also use MongoDB's Role-Based Access Control (RBAC) to limit the client application to only be able to access the view and not the original collection.
 You will use the view (named _adults_) to restrict the personal data for the client application in two ways:

  1. Only show people aged 18 and over (by checking each person's `dateofbirth` field)
- 2. Exclude each person's `dateofbirth` field from results
+ 2. Exclude each person's `social_security_num` field from results

 Essentially, this is an illustration of achieving 'record-level' access control in MongoDB.

 ## Sample Data Population

-Drop the old version of the database (if it exists), create an index and populate the new `persons` collections with 5 records:
+Drop any old version of the database (if it exists), create an index and populate the new `persons` collections with 5 records:

 ```javascript
 use book-restricted-view;